cyrillef/Console-Cpp/README.md

 	  files with the ones from the Casablanca directory from the ReCap download

-	6. Recompile Casablanca in the configurations you need
+	6. Recompile Casablanca in the configurations you need (typically x64).

 	7. Copy for each configurations the following files (target folder may change depending of your platform/configuration)